shtukas/gaia/README.md

 ## Termination

-**25th February 2016** : Gaia has been suspended indefinitively as all of its functionalities are going to be superseeded by by [Orbital-Hub](https://github.com/shtukas/Orbital-Hub).
+**25th February 2016** : Gaia has been suspended indefinitively as all of its functionalities are going to be superseeded by [Orbital-Hub](https://github.com/shtukas/Orbital-Hub).